 Remove from oven when turkey is done.
 Note that the turkey will continue to cook after being removed from oven, usually at least 10 degrees.
 Since the target temperature is 180 for breast and 170 for thigh, you should remove the turkey when the temp is 170 for breast and 160 for thigh.

-Let the turkey sit for at least 10 minutes, then gently peel away the bag.* Lift the turkey onto a platter for serving.
+Let the turkey sit for at least 10 minutes, then gently peel away the bag.* Lift the turkey onto a platter for serving, garnish as desired.

 Dump the juice from the bag into a bowl or saucepan and skim off the oil that rises to the top and use the remaining liquid for turkey gravy.